Cape Town: Economy

-Cape Town is South Africa's main economic center, tied with Johannesburg in terms of annual economic output, despite having a considerably smaller population than Joburg.
-The city is also Africa's third-largest economic hub.
+Cape Town is Africa's third-largest economic hub, and South Africa's second-largest by annual gross metropolitan output.
 It serves as the regional financial and manufacturing center in the Western Cape province.

 The city has a diverse economy that is not significantly reliant on any particular sector.
+Major industries in Cape Town include tech, renewable energy, retail, finance, boat building, film, and conferences.

+The financial sector accounts for 22% of the Western Cape's annual economic output, as of 2025.

+Cape Town is considered a global tech hub, and is home to numerous startups, startup incubators, and large tech companies.
+In 2025, Cape Town's tech sector was growing at an annual rate of 8%.

-While the financial sector accounts for 22% of the Western Cape's annual economic output, as of 2025, its tech sector is growing at an annual rate of 8%.
-The city also has a substantial Green Economy, with around R15 billion invested into the sector in 2024 alone.
+The city also has a substantial Green Economy, with numerous renewable energy companies headquartered in the metro, and around R15 billion invested into the sector in 2024 alone.

 Income levels

-As of June 2025, Cape Town has South Africa's highest average household income (by a significant margin), as well as the country's lowest rate of unemployment, and strongest-performing property market.
+As of June 2025, Cape Town has South Africa's highest average household income, as well as the country's lowest rate of unemployment, and strongest-performing property market.

-The average annual household income in the Western Cape is the highest in South Africa, by a significant margin.
+The average annual household income in the Western Cape is the highest in South Africa.
 As of June 2025, the province's average household income is R407,000.
 This amount is 35% higher than second-place Gauteng, and 50% above the national average.

 Employment levels

+The professional, scientific, and technical services sector accounts for 23.34% (around 254,600 people) of the city's employment, which is the highest of any other industry.

+The construction industry is the third-largest by number of employees, as it accounts for 9.29% (around 101,300 people) of the city's employment.
+The manufacturing sector, the second largest sector, also accounts for a large part of the city's employment opportunities as it provides 18.15% of the city's employment.

 Whereas unemployment has increased in numerous major cities across the country in recent years, in Cape Town, employment has increased.
 In 2025, it was reported that the city had diverged from a national trend, and added 86,000 jobs.
 The Mayor of Cape Town attributed this growth to good governance and infrastructure investments, creating an attractive business environment, and an increase in tourism.

-The Western Cape's unemployment levels are well below the national average.
+The Western Cape's unemployment levels are below the national average.
 Formal sector jobs in the Western Cape grew by 3.1% in 2024 - 61% higher than the national average.